A probe of the maximum energetics of fast radio bursts through a prolific repeating source: Discussion

-Where $k$ is the number of parameters, $n$ the number of data points and $\hat{L} $ the maximised value of the likelihood function from the MCMC run.
+Where $k$ is the number of parameters, $n$ the number of data points and $\hat{L}$ is the sample with the highest likelihood from an MCMC chain.
 The number of data points is in both models taken as the number of bins ($n=20$); the number of parameters is $k=2$ for the power-law function and $k=3$ for the Schechter function.
 Since we make use of flat priors, we take the sample with the highest probability as the maximum likelihood sample, which is $\ln(\hat{L})=-41.64$ for the power-law function and $\ln(\hat{L})=-33.53$ for the Schechter function.
 This results in BIC values of $89.26$ for the power-law function and $76.05$ for the Schechter function.
 A BIC difference of $13.21$ indicates that the fitting of the Schechter function is a more appropriate description of the data.
+This is because the burst energies abruptly cut off around $2\times10^{32}$\,erg\,Hz$^{-1}$, even though our observations could have detected bursts above this threshold.